Matrix3600/msvc-libs/README.md

 the compiler, separated by semicolons.
 The `LIB` variable contains the search paths of the libraries used by the linker, separated by semicolons.
 The `CL` variable contains compiler options.
-These options may be useful to hide certain warning messages.
+The above options may be useful to hide some warning messages.